 That’s how I feel about the start of the NFL season.

 Ah yes, our fest begins tonight and doesn’t end until Super Sunday in February.
 Dallas at New York Giants on NBC and away we go.

 Now more than ever before, we can’t get enough of this NFL.
 The networks keep feeding us more and more, as if that 48-ounce steak they once served now is a mere appetitzer.

 Endless pregame shows, endless during-the-week shows on various networks, and a new slate of Thursday night games.
-Picture Homer Simpson sucking up a dump truck worth of … Continue Reading
+Picture Homer Simpson sucking up a dump … Continue Reading